highcharts/node-export-server/README.md

 performs a set of POSTS to it through e.g. curl if not wanting to host the export server as a service.

+Alternatively, you can use the `--batch` switch if the output format is the same for each of the input files to process:

+    highcharts-export-server --batch "infile1.json=outfile1.png;infile2.json=outfile2.png;.."

+Other switches can be combined with this switch.

 ## License

 [MIT](LICENSE).